Brilliant Boho Wedding on a Budget? Yes!!!

 Flowers.
-Beautiful, and admittedly, an integral part of the boho/rustic look thats all trend nowadays.
+Beautiful, and admittedly, an integral part of a lot of looks and themes that are all on trend nowadays.
 But think about their impact, their use and how you use them.
 And even consider going down the fake route....I have seen some absolutely extraordinary fake flowers recently that are almost indistinguishable from the real thing.
 An amazing company, like Ferris Heart Stone do some incredible stuff that look like this.
 What's more, it adds to that more "minimal" look that is very classic of the boho/rustic appeal at the moment.

 6) Got any gifted cooks in the family?